Grilled Rack of Lamb

-Tender, juicy rack of lamb with a perfectly seared crust is an elegant showstopper that’s surprisingly easy to prepare!
-This grilled rack of lamb recipe will walk you through our favorite method to get perfectly cooked lamb every single time!
+Tender and juicy Grilled Rack of Lamb with a perfectly seared crust is an elegant showstopper that’s surprisingly easy to prepare!

-Grilling rack of lamb is our preferred method for cooking the premium cut of meat during the warmer months.
+Grilling rack of lamb is my preferred method for cooking the premium cut of meat during the warmer months.
 The grill imparts a beautiful sear and incredible flavor that can’t be beat!
-If you really want to impress your guests, try serving your lamb alongside our easy feta and yogurt dip flavored with charred green onions.

-And if you’re looking for an indoor option, make sure to try our reverse sear rack of lamb with dijon mustard sauce!
+And if you’re looking for an indoor option, make sure to try my Reverse Sear Rack of Lamb.

 rack of lamb on platter of veggies

-As for the seasoning, we typically just go with a generous sprinkling of kosher salt, but you can really add any spice mix you’d like.
-One of our favorite variations is to add just a bit of ground cumin.
+Want to add a little more spice to your grilled rack of lamb?
+One of my favorite variations is to add just a bit of ground cumin.
 Smoked paprika, coriander and cayenne also work well with the earthy flavors of lamb.

 Alternatively, you could place your rack of lamb in a marinade with a bit of oil and herbs or garlic for a deliciously fresh flavor!